ns1/ns1-privatedns/utils/backups/README.md

 * Place a local copy of the backup in the `~/backups` directory.
 * Copy the backup offsite using the script `/usr/local/bin/copy.sh`
 * Log a message on success
-* Delete backups older that `1` day
+* Delete backups older than `7` days

 ```
-$ backup.sh ddi_data_1 -b ~/backups -f ns1_ -o /usr/local/bin/copy.sh -l -d 1
+$ backup.sh ddi_data_1 -b ~/backups -f ns1_ -o /usr/local/bin/copy.sh -l -d 7
 Back up complete: /opt/backups/ns1_2021-01-27_18_21.gz - 435554 bytes
 ```

 ## Installation

-The DB backup script must be installed and run on all hosts running an NS1 data container, be it standalone or clustered.
-In the case of a cluster, the script will only produce a backup when the target data container is designated as the `primary` node.
+The DB backup script must be installed and run on all hosts running an NS1 data container, be it standalone, manual failover, or clustered mode.
+In the case of multiple data containers, the script will only produce a backup when the target data container is designated as the `primary` node.
 The backup script will do nothing and exit graciously when run on 'secondary' nodes.

 It is strongly recommended to keep backup configuration parameters consistent across the cluster.